ashleyhigashitani10/The_Colour_Compass/README.md

 ## Citations
-ChatGPT 5.2 was used as the AI coding assistant: https://chatgpt.com/ All photos used were taken from the Unsplash API: https://api.unsplash.com/search/photos
+ChatGPT 5.2 was used as the AI coding assistant: https://chatgpt.com/ All photos used were taken from the Unsplash API: https://api.unsplash.com/search/photos For Photographer info, please refer to the metadata_backup.csv in data/

 ## In scripts/
 the_colour_compass.ipynb